Overall Policies

 If plagiarism or other unethical practices are detected after publishing the paper, editorial board has the authority to correct or retract the paper as HEC’s plagiarism policy.
 All authors are responsible for their content individually and collectively.
 In case of serious plagiarism issues, editorial board may decide to consult the institutions of authors.

-verbatim or substantial copying of authors’ own published work (or under consideration for publication at some other outlet) effecting originality of current submission is also not acceptable in any way.
+Self-plagiarism: verbatim or substantial copying of authors’ own published work (or under consideration for publication at some other outlet) effecting originality of current submission is also not acceptable in any way.

 Authors caught plagiarizing face disciplinary measures.
 Journal of Economic Sciences Research Journal will take strict actions regarding this as following:

 - A ‘Plagiarism Standing Committee’ is to be handled for investigation.
-Clear terms of reference will be provided to the ‘Plagiarism Standing Committee’ for their investigation.
+Clear terms of reference will be provided to the ‘Plagiarism Standing Committee’ for their

 - Plagiarism Standing Committee shall conduct the investigation and submit its report withclear-cut findings and recommendations to the editor journal within a specific period not exceeding 60 days.